-Cerebral palsy affects each person differently and it may be very difficult to predict what the outlook will be for you or your child.
+Cerebral palsy affects each person differently and it can be difficult to predict what the outlook will be for you or your child.

 - most children live into adult life and some can live for many decades

-- the condition may limit your child's activities and independence, although many people go on to have full, independent lives
+- the condition may limit your child's activities and independence, although many people go on to lead full, independent lives

 - many children go to a mainstream school, but some may have special educational needs and benefit from attending a special school

-- the original problem with the brain doesn't get worse over time, but the condition can put a lot of strain on the body and cause problems such as painful joints in later life
+- the original problem with the brain does not get worse over time, but the condition can put a lot of strain on the body and cause problems, such as painful joints, in later life

 - the daily challenges of living with cerebral palsy can be difficult to cope with, which can lead to problems such as depression in some people